Microsoft Entra EAM

 - Sign in to a Microsoft application with an account in your configured target group.

-- After entering your password, you should be prompted to verify your identity with Incode.
+- After entering your password, confirm you are prompted to verify your identity with Incode.

 - Complete the verification session and confirm that sign-in proceeds successfully.